KitwareMedical/lungair-desktop-application/README.md

 Launch the application from the executable `LungAIR-SuperBuild/Slicer-build/LungAIR`.

-## Using the MONAI Depoly docker image
+## Using the MONAI Deploy docker image

 _(to be written)_